By‑products, recycling and waste

 By-products and wastes have markets that determine the consequences of a change in their demand and supply.
 But the nature of the by-product or waste is important for how these markets are to be modelled.

-What is interesting for the modelling is whether the output (negative input) is a “material for treatment” or not.
+A second distinction is whether the output (negative input) can directly substitute a determining product as an input to an activity or is instead a “material for treatment”.
 A “material for treatment” is defined as a by-product/waste that no other activity in the same geographical area has as its positive determining product, and which therefore cannot directly substitute a determining product as an input to an activity.
-A material for treatment therefore needs treatment, either:

 By-product/wastes that are not “materials for treatment” can substitute a determining product as an input to an activity, and therefore can be directly linked to a demand-driven market without prior treatment.
 The link to the market from the negative input represents a reduction in demand on the market in parallel to the way a link from a positive input represents an increase in demand.
 Reducing the market demand likewise reduces the required input to the market and all upstream activities.
 These activities are thus displaced or “avoided”.